Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 ## Bodycam feed is delayed or fails to load

-**Likely cause:** No advancing WebRTC frame, signaling/TURN failure, browser playback error, publisher disconnect, or viewer-limit exhaustion.
+**Likely cause:** Local capture or decode failed, the frame was oversized, the officer paused/loaded/disconnected, or the subscription expired.

-**Verify:** Watch `SIGNAL DELAY` (default 8 seconds) versus `FEED UNAVAILABLE` (default 30 seconds), check client logs, and inspect the bodycam diagnostic failure count.
+**Verify:** Watch `DELAYED` versus `CAPTURE FAILED`/`OFFLINE`, check client logs, and inspect capture timing, frame size, subscriber, malformed, oversized, and stale counters.

-**Corrective action:** Restore publisher/network readiness, reduce duplicate viewers and feed counts, and re-enter render range.
-There is no fallback periodic image loader or capture timestamp to repair.
+**Corrective action:** Restore local capture readiness, reduce feed count, and re-enter render range.
+The last frame remains briefly and is removed after 30 seconds.

 ## Administrative webhook does not arrive